Scholarships for Sixth Form Entry 2023

-Scholarship is divided into two categories: School Scholarship, which equates to a 10% discount on fees and Headmaster’s Scholarship, which equates to a 25% discount on fees.
-The award of a scholarship automatically confers membership of the Octagon (the academic society of KHS).
-All awards are reviewed annually, and are maintained subject to the pupil meeting the criteria laid down by the Head of Octagon.
+The award of a scholarship automatically enrols the scholar in the Octagon Academic Society.
+All awards are reviewed annually, and are maintained subject to the pupil meeting the criteria outlined by the Head of Octagon.

 Requirements for Academic Scholarships

-This award of up to 75% of day fees remission is open to a current pupil of exceptional academic ability hoping to progress from Fifth Form to the Lower Sixth and for whom the award will enable a continuing and significant contribution to KHS.
-Application materials are due by scholarship day.
-After a review of the candidate’s materials, an award recommendation will be made by the Head of Octagon and Head of Sixth Form for final approval by the Headmaster.
+This exceptional award is up to 75% of day fees remission (boarders receive the same 75% day fee remission discounted off the relevant boarding fee).
+It is open to a current pupil of outstanding all round ability, hoping to progress from 5th Form to the Lower Sixth and for whom the award will enable a continuing and significant contribution to Kingham Hill.
+After a review of the candidate’s application and materials, an award recommendation will be made by the Head of Sixth Form for final approval by the Headmaster.
 All awards are conditional pending the candidate’s GCSE results.